ory/docs/guides/hydra/README.md

 1. If you want to allow third-party developers accessing your APIs now or in the future, Hydra is the perfect fit.
 This is what an OAuth2 Provider does.
 2. If you want to become a Identity Provider, like Google, Facebook or Microsoft, OpenID Connect and thus Hydra is a perfect fit.
-3. Running an OAuth2 Provider works great with browser, mobile and wearable apps, as you can avoid storing user credentials on the device, phone or wearable and revoke access tokens, and thus access privileges, at any time.
-Adding OAuth2 complexity to your environment when you never plan to do (1), might not be worth it.
-Our advice: write a pros/cons list.
+3. Running an OAuth2 Provider works great with browser, mobile and wearable apps, as you can avoid storing access credentials on the device, phone or wearable and revoke access tokens, and thus access privileges, at any time.
 4. If you have a lot of services and want to limit automated access (think: cronjobs) for those services, OAuth2 might make sense for you.
 Example: The comment service is not allowed to read user passwords when fetching the latest user profile updates.